ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 How can I run an individual task in the existing workflow?
 ==========================================================

-The CIME-CCS allows you to run the specific task in the workflow by supplying the **--only-job** parameter to the **case.submit** command.
+The CIME-CCS allows you to run the specific task in the workflow by supplying the ``--only-job`` parameter to the ``case.submit`` command.

-Following the example to run only the preprocessing utility **chgres_cube**
+The following example will run only the preprocessing utility ``chgres_cube``:

 .. code-block:: console

     cd $CASEROOT
     ./case.submit --only-job case.chgres

-This will create the initial conditions for the model simulation using the raw input files are provided by NOAA Operational Model
-Archive and Distribution System (NOMADS).
+This will create the initial conditions for the model simulation using the raw input files that are provided by NOAA Operational Model Archive and Distribution System (NOMADS).

 To run the simulation: